-This document describes variable labels and file formatting for uploading continuously sampled data to AmeriFlux and the European Fluxes databases.
+This document describes variable labels and file formatting (FP-In) for uploading continuously sampled data to AmeriFlux and the European Fluxes databases.

-Use these instructions to prepare file(s) containing data that are continuously sampled at half-hourly or hourly intervals* for a certain period of time (e.g., a month, a year).
+Use these instructions to prepare BASE-In file(s) containing data that are continuously sampled at half-hourly or hourly intervals* for a certain period of time (e.g., a month, a year).
 Note: data files must have the same time interval between any two sequential values.

 We refer to general formats described in Data Variables and add additional instructions specific to uploading for: